faithnielsen2020/GymMembersService_WebAPI/README.md

 ### A Restful API project developed using ASP.Net WebAPI.
 It implements CRUD operations.
 **Short Description:**
 * The Database (DB), tables and data were created using SQL with MSSQL Server -the scripts for doing this is contained in the file: **Data.txt**
-* A Data Access Layer was created using a Classlibrary project and EntityFramework (EF) Database first approach - the files related
-**Members.cs** and **Center.cs** are used by EF for generating entities from the DB. **Model folder** -> **GymMembers.cs**, this class is used for building the objects before delivering them to the requester.
+* A Data Access Layer was created using a Classlibrary project and EntityFramework (EF) Database first approach - the files **Members.cs** and **Center.cs** are used by EF for generating entities from the DB. **Model folder** -> **GymMembers.cs**, this class is used for building the objects before delivering them to the requester.
 * The restful API for reading and writing to the database was created using an ASP.Net WebAPI project - this can be found in **Controller -> GymMembersController.cs** .